Spencer Petras: Iowa

 In 2021, Petras was named to the Johnny Unitas Golden Arm Award Preseason Watch List.
 He led the Hawkeyes to a 10–4 (7–2 in Big Ten) record, including wins over No. 17 Indiana, No. 9 Iowa State, and No. 4 Penn State and Iowa was ranked as high as No. 2 in the country going into their game against Purdue.
 He was also named Big Ten Offensive Player of the Week after beating Maryland 51–14.
 In that game Iowa gained 428 yards of total offense while Petras went 21 of 30 for 259 yards and three touchdowns, he also ran for another two scores on the ground.
 His three touchdown passes match a career high and the two rushing touchdowns are a career best.
 After suffering an injury against Wisconsin, Alex Padilla took over and led the team to three straight wins.
 Petras and Iowa went on to play No. 2 Michigan in the 2021 Big Ten Football Championship Game, he went 9 of 22 for 137 yards before having to leave the game because of an injury.
 Iowa faced No. 22 Kentucky in the Citrus Bowl, Petras went 19 of 30 for 211 yards and one touchdown along with three interceptions in a 20–17 loss to end the Hawkeyes season.

 In 2022, Petras and Iowa started off the year with a win over No. 2 (FCS) South Dakota State where he went 11 for 25 for 109 yards and an interception to start the Hawkeyes off at 1–0.
 The team then lost to their rivals 10–7.
 Then after winning two games in a row against Nevada and Rutgers, Iowa then lost three straight games against No. 2 Michigan, Illinois, and No. 2 Ohio State where Petras had gone 45 of 81 for 465 yards for one touchdown and three interceptions in that three game stretch, while also getting benched late in their 54–10 loss to Ohio State.
 Petras' season ended after requiring surgery for his shoulder prior to the team's bowl game against Kentucky.

-Petras is expected to return to Iowa as he rehabs from his shoulder surgery.
-He will be the backup to incoming transfer Cade McNamara from Michigan.
+Petras entered the transfer portal on November 13, 2023.

+Utah State

+Petras was named the starting quarterback to begin the season.
+In a season opening win against Robert Morris, Petras was injured and missed the following two games.
+He returned in week four against Temple where he completed 26 of 44 attempts for 293 yards and two touchdowns in a loss.
+The following week against Boise State he threw for 372 yards and three touchdowns in a loss.
+In week seven he set a Aggies single game record with 41 completions and 59 attempts for a career high 461 yards and three touchdowns in a loss to UNLV.

 Statistics

+Coaching career

+Following season-ending surgery after Petras' 2022 season he announced he would rejoin Iowa with an off-the-field role with one year of eligibility remaining for the 2024 season.